 A loss entity (the 'real loss-maker'), in calculating its available fraction, may add to its modified market value the modified market value of another company (the 'value donor').
-Certain losses from the value donor are also able to be notionally transferred to the real loss-maker.
+Certain losses from the value donor can also be notionally transferred to the real loss-maker.
 This enables those losses to be utilised using the available fraction for the real loss-maker.
 Only company losses may benefit from the concession to donate value and losses.